Ahzam-Hamza-Karat/Pinnacle-Cybersecurity-Internship/README.md

 🎯 Purpose

 This repository is maintained for educational and portfolio purposes.
-It demonstrates hands-on cybersecurity tool development and foundational cryptography concepts.
+It showcases practical cybersecurity implementation skills and demonstrates foundational knowledge in encryption and secure coding practices.